 I’m not saying you have to be ready to play Carnegie Hall before you can start speaking at smaller venues, such as the local Chamber of Commerce or other organizations.
 However, you owe it to yourself and your audiences to have developed a certain level of skills when speaking at any level.

 Being the best you can be takes practice.
 It takes the right kind of practice.
-It takes knowing what to practice and being pushing yourself further.
-It requires hours of practicing timing, voice variation, body language and more.
-It requires videoing your presentations, playing them back, all the while taking notes on what changes need to be made, then doing it all over again.
+It takes knowing what to practice and pushing yourself.
+It requires hours of perfecting your timing, voice variation, body language, and more.
+It requires videoing your presentations and playing them back while taking notes on what changes you need to make — and then doing it all over again.
 It requires working with coaches and absorbing all you can of their experience and expertise.
-It requires spending hours gleaning as much as possible from other performers, such as comedians and magicians, getting your timing down and your audience engagement up.
+It involves spending hours gleaning as much as possible from other performers, such as comedians and magicians, getting your timing down and your audience engagement up.

 Let’s face it; most won’t put in this kind of practice, and if you’re one of those who won’t — one of those who believes that all you need is raw talent and having the nerve to get in front of an audience — then it will be the number one reason you will not make it as a successful speaker.